WGBH-MLA/openvault3/app/views/exhibits/advocates.md

 <iframe src="/embed/V_58D7FC37405E4268BB7E68C925628EF9"></iframe>

 As effective as it was, this closing argument does not include everything that Roger said.
-Executive Producer Greg Harney (Roger then having left the show as Executive Editor to return as an advocate) made a decision to excise a particular clip of Roger’s closing argument about the Vietnam War, on the grounds of concerns about appearing to advocate for contacting a specific organization, in an apparent contravention of federal tax laws barring political advocacy by nonprofit organizations, such as WGBH and its Ford Foundation sponsor.[<sup>26</sup>](#footnote-26) Roger was understandably upset, saying:
+Executive Producer Greg Harney (Roger then having left the show as Executive Editor to return as an advocate) made a decision to excise a particular clip of Roger’s closing argument about the Vietnam War, on the grounds of concerns about appearing to advocate for contacting a specific organization, in an apparent contravention of federal tax laws barring political advocacy by nonprofit organizations, such as GBH and its Ford Foundation sponsor.[<sup>26</sup>](#footnote-26) Roger was understandably upset, saying:

 >
 “How can we show a program on the right and wrong things to do about a war protest without telling what the right things are?
 My whole position has been shot out from under me." [<sup>27</sup>](#footnote-27) Executive Producer Harney, however, responded that: “Mr. Fisher was retained to be an advocate on the program and to present the case for his side.
 He was not retained to take final responsibility for the program."[<sup>28</sup>](#footnote-28)